What Is Application Lifecycle Management?

 - Perform ongoing maintenance to improve the product.

-Is ALM only for Waterfall teams?
+Is ALM Only For Waterfall Teams?

-Application lifecycle management can be used with any development methodology.
+ALM can be used with any development methodology.

 That’s because ALM is the framework.
 It takes on the characteristics of whatever methodology you’re using.
 That means you can follow traditional methods, like Waterfall.
 Or you can do ALM using Agile methodologies.